To my husband,

 Instead, I focused on the litany of challenges “your children” threw at me during mine.
 But I do care.
 And I want to know how my husband is doing, and what made you happy, or mad, or stressed today.

 I stewed inside and did it myself.
 I’m sorry I still believe you should know exactly what I need from you at any given moment.
 I know you cannot read minds, even mine after all this time of being husband and wife.

 I don’t always support you in-the-moment when you make a parenting choice that differs from mine.
 I’m the one who read the articles, who babysat, who watched my own stay-at-home mother raise four kids, so sometimes I think I know better.

 But I don’t.
 I’m still trying to figure out what uniquely works for our family and everything works better when we’re a team.

 I didn’t tell you how much I appreciate you.

 I want you to know that I see all you do.
-I see A FATHER trying to do his best.
+I see a father trying to do his best.
 I see your pride in the life you provide for us.
-I see how hard you work so that I can spend more time with our kiddos and can pursue a job that’s more passion-project than profit-center for our family.
-I see it all.
+And I see how hard you work so that I can spend more time with our kiddos and can pursue a job that’s more passion-project than profit-center for our family.
+Yes, I see it all.
 And I’m thankful.

 Because love and gratitude are at the heart of this life we’ve built.
 You chose me and I chose you and together we chose this life.
 I’m so grateful for its challenges and its craziness, its excitements and its joys, its snacks and its miscellaneous toy basket.